-Teachers will communicate with the student via email.
+Trainers and assessors will communicate with the student via the Vasto portal.
 Notifications about any changes will come through this avenue.
-It is vital that we have an updated personal email address for communications; please let us know if your email preferences change.
-We cannot use work or organisational email addresses as these cause firewalling and non-delivery of email communication on a regular basis.
+It is vital that we have an updated personal email address for communications; so please be sure to update any changes in the "Settings" section of Vasto.
+We prefer not to use work or organisational email addresses as these cause firewalling and non-delivery of email communication on a regular basis.
 If you do not have a personal email address, please create either a Gmail or Hotmail email address for the purposes of study.
 Students must check their email at least weekly.